 The initial Guaranty liability amounted to USD 5,000 thousand and reduces on an annual basis of USD 500 thousand per year commencing with the second lease year until the liability reaches zero dollars.
-As of 31 December 2023, the Guaranty liability amounted to USD 2,000 thousand.
+At 31 December 2024, the Guaranty liability amounted to USD 1,500 thousand.